b8b/libjail/rust-jail-cleanup/README.md

 rust-jail-cleanup -j <JID> <COMMAND>

 Commands:
-mnt-info      print jail's mount info json unmount       attach to jail and call unmount(BY_FSID) destroy-vmm   attach to jail and destroy vmm (via sysctl)
+mnt-info      attach to jail and print mount info json (see jail-mntinfo-kmod) unmount       attach to jail and call unmount(BY_FSID) destroy-vmm   attach to jail and destroy vmm (via sysctl)